-As it is known that the provisions contained in humanitarian law only provide a general framework for violations.
-Both the Geneva Conventions of 1949 and Protocol I of 1977 distinguish between gross violations and other acts contrary to humanitarian law provisions.
+As it is known that the provisions contained in humanitarian law on 12 provide a general framework for violations.
+Both the Geneva Conventions of 1949 and Protocol I of 1977 distinguish between gross violations ad other acts contrary to humanitarian law provisions.
 In the Geneva Conventions and additional protocols governing actions that include as gross violations, whereas acts other than gross violations contrary to humanitarian law are not mentioned in the Geneva Conventions 1949 and Protocol I. However meaningless for an unlawful act and not included in the list of gross violations would constitute a minor violation, it is necessary to consider the provisions of the law in other Conventions as well as international customs law (Azzolini, 1997).

-The types of actions that include War Crimes (gross violations) as stipulated in the 1949 Geneva Conventions are:
+The types of actions that include War Crimes (gross violations) as stipulated in the 1949 Geneva Conventions are: 15

 - 1. Intentional killing, - 2.
-Torture or inhuman treatment, including biological experimentation, - 3.
-Intentionally causing serious suffering or serious injury to the body or health, - Extensive destruction and takeover of property, which is not justified in terms of military interests and carried out deliberately and against the hokum,
+Torture or inhuman treatment, including biological experimentation, - Intentionally causing serious suffering or serious injury to the body or health, - 4.
+Extensive destruction and takeover of property, which is not justified in terms of military interests and carried out deliberately and against the hokum,

-- 5. Forcing a man of war or another protected person to serve in an enemy army ruler, - 6.
-By deliberately waiving the right of a prisoner of war or another person to be protected for his right to an honest and orderly trial, - 7.
+- 6. By deliberately waiving the right of a prisoner of war or another person to be protected for his right to an honest and orderly trial, - 7.
 Unlawful deportation or unlawful removal, - 8.
 A un martyred restraint. - 9.
 Standoff.